davidmarkclements/lazaretto/readme.md

 Inject code at the top of `entry` contents prior to execution.

+##### `returnOnError` - Function or Boolean, default: false

+If `false` then the `sandbox` function will propagate the error.
+If `true` then the `sandbox` function will return a relevant error object if a particular expression causes a throw or rejection.
+If a function then the `sandbox` function will return the result of passing the error to the `returnOnError` function.

 ##### `teardown` - Function, default: undefined

 A function that takes a cleanup function (which may be an async function) that should be triggered outside of Lazaretto.